12 accounting automation tools to kickstart 2023

 How many times have you heard that something is “the future” of an industry?
 Probably a lot.

-Robotic processing automation (or RPA) has become a big trend across industries and shows no signs of slowing down.
-And for good reason.
+Robotic processing automation (RPA) has become a big trend across industries and shows no signs of slowing down.
+And for a good reason.

-According to the PwC Finance Benchmarking Report 2019-20, 30-40% of time can be reduced with financial automation.
+According to the PwC Finance Benchmarking Report 2019-20, 30 to 40% of time can be reduced with financial automation.
 And check out this scary statistic from a Blackline study: 70% of global business leaders and financial professionals claim they made significant business decisions based on inaccurate financial data.

-Keep reading to gain deeper insights into RPA, the ways it can be implemented and its benefits.
-Plus, browse through our top picks of accounting software to kick off the new year.
+Keep reading to gain deeper insights into RPA, how it can be implemented and its benefits.
+Plus, browse through our top picks of accounting automation tools to kick off the new year.

 Put simply, RPA is software technology that makes it easy to build, deploy and manage software robots that imitate human actions interacting with digital systems and software.

 And not to get too geeky here, but these robots do everything faster and more consistently than a human can, no matter the task.
 From hiring and onboarding to retail management to finance and accounting.

 RPA solutions can run across many accounting and financial systems, eliminating most of the manual elements of an accountant’s workday and doing them, well, automatically.

 Here are just some examples of what RPA in accounting can look like (we'll be diving deeper into these areas later on too):

 - Tax reporting